ostinelli/gin.io/docs/install.md

     `::://syy+.s  o`  `:+hNNs-
           .::::    -/shhs+-

-ZEBRA v0.0.1, a JSON-API web framework.
+GIN v0.0.1, a JSON-API web framework.

-Usage: zebra COMMAND [ARGS]
+Usage: gin COMMAND [ARGS]

-The available zebra commands are: new [name]             Create a new Zebra application start                  Starts the Zebra server stop                   Stops the Zebra server generate migration     Create a new SQL migration migrate                Run all SQL migrations that have not been run migrate rollback       Rollback one SQL migration console                Start a Zebra console
+The available gin commands are: new [name]             Create a new Gin application start                  Starts the Gin server stop                   Stops the Gin server generate migration     Create a new SQL migration migrate                Run all SQL migrations that have not been run migrate rollback       Rollback one SQL migration console                Start a Gin console

 ```

-If you can see this, consider your installation of Zebra a success!
+If you can see this, consider your installation of Gin a success!

-You can now proceed to [Getting Started](/docs/getting_started.html) to create your first Zebra app.
+You can now proceed to [Getting Started](/docs/getting_started.html) to create your first Gin app.